niftools/blender_niftools_addon/docs/development/setup.rst

 At the Welcome window, click **Workbench** on the top right.

 You should also install a few plugins.
-On Fedora, you already have EGit and PyDev if you followed the instructions above, so you only need to configure your PyDev Python interpreter, and the ReST Editor plugin.

 * `EGit <http://eclipse.org/egit/>`_
   is an Eclipse plugin to perform git actions from within Eclipse.